vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/06_The_Ramtek_Inscriptions_2.md

 In view of the fact that a simile is clearly intended, prabheva  at the end of the pāda seems equally certaiṇ

 In 7d we find a personal name of a girl as the first member of a compound ending in ◦ nāmnī.
-The name no doubt ended in muṇd

-. ā, 34 though the first
+The name no doubt ended in muṇḍā, 34 though the first

 syllable is unfortunately illegible; it may have ended in ā \(which would suggest